Raised by a Good Time: Background

 After a decade of songwriting in Nashville and releasing music on an indie label (RKG) in Canada since 2009, Olsen signed a record deal with Columbia Nashville and began working on his debut studio album.
 Around the same time, one of his songs ("Cold Like That") was recorded by popular country music singer Garth Brooks for his 2014 "comeback" album, Man Against Machine.
 "Raised by a Good Time" is the first release from these recordings.

 Described by critics as "autobiographical," the song is influenced by the writers' personal experiences with teenage misbehavior.
 Writing for the song developed out of a conversation between the three (Olsen, Chris Stevens, and Cary Barlowe) about the "stupid things we did" in their youth, according to Olsen, "[about] how much fun we had and just hell we raised."

 Commercial performance

 "Raised by a Good Time" entered the Billboard Canadian Hot 100 at number 84 on the chart dated January 24, 2015.
 The song reached its peak position of 58 in its tenth week, on the chart dated March 28, 2015.
 It also debuted at number 43 on the Canada Country airplay chart dated December 27, 2014 and reached a peak position of 3 on the chart dated March 28, 2015.
 "Raised by a Good Time" was certified Gold by Music Canada in August 2015, indicating digital sales of over 40,000 copies.
+In January 2024, it was certified Platinum.

 In the US, "Raised by a Good Time" was the most-added song on country radio the week of its release (December 1, 2014).
 The song debuted at number 59 on the Billboard Country Airplay chart dated December 27, 2014.
 It peaked two positions higher, at number 57, on the chart dated January 17, 2015.